Just recorded this cover of “Maybe It Time” from the movie “A Star Is Born” with Sean ~ JRS (Jan 3, 2019)

 My love for the craft of songwriting grew stronger as I got older.
 From as early as the age of ten, I had a pressing desire to follow in the footsteps of my musical heroes.
 Not because they looked cool or lived the dream; because they SOUNDED amazing and, musically, had IT figured out.
 IT was always about the music for me, and as my family life became more tumultuous in my early high-school years, I came to rely on the cathartic escape that I experienced while sifting through my deeper thoughts and emotions.
 I kept my head down through, what feels like, the dark ages of my early life, as I watched my mother’s addictions swallow her up.
 Music became my drug and has remained that way to this day, always providing me with the needed awareness and reflection to navigate my way through the rapids toward calmer waters.
 I feel like my best work has always come in times of need - when I had nowhere to go to find the truth but deeper within.

 So here I am: a few bands removed, a husband, a father and a songwriter, finally facing the music and all my ambitions head on.
 I’m focused on making the one thing that has always intrigued me the most: a Great record.
 One that comes from a place of truth and passion and carries a self-contained, distinctive and palpable presence and intention.
-All of the songs being considered are songs that I’ve written over the course of the last 10 years, as I navigated my way in and out of different musical and personal journeys.
+This quest may take a lifetime, as I navigate my way in and out of different musical and personal journeys.
 I hope you stick around for the “long story” and hear something you like.

 ~ Jesse Ray Smith